jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 She put her phone face-down on her nightstand and lay in the dark, staring at the ceiling.

-Forces in equilibrium.
-Net force equals zero.

-But that was impossible now.
 Ethan Price had reentered her life, and every calculation she'd ever made about how to survive high school had just become completely useless.

 She was going to go to that game.
 She knew it already, even though she was trying to pretend she didn't.